-List of Technical Skills in Project Management
+List of Technical Skills in Project Management with Examples

-Project managers often spend their time with managing people, their expectations and thoughts on the project.
+Project managers often spend their time managing people, their expectations and thoughts on the project.
 Project team, stakeholders, vendors, clients representatives and anyone involved in a project often go to the project managers room and ask something or make requests.
 Sometimes project managers act as dictators to manage people and handle the situations.

-Actually project managers are those who apply their knowledge, skills, tools and techniques to project tasks and processes to meet the project objectives.
+Actually project managers are those who apply their knowledge, skills, tools, and techniques to project tasks and processes to meet the project objectives.
 As per this definition, we can easily understand that a project manager should possess skills and various competencies as well as knowledge.
-Without skills, tools and techniques, you can not apply what you know.
+Without skills, tools, and techniques, you can not apply what you know.
 In the same way, without knowledge, skills and techniques become useless.

-List of Technical Skills
+Importance of Technical Skills in Project Management

 Planning and Scheduling

-A project schedule demonstrates the activities, their sequence and duration that guide project teams to develop budgets, transportation and procurement plans.
+A project schedule demonstrates the activities, their sequence, and duration that guide project teams to develop budgets, transportation, and procurement plans.
 No matter how good you are at managing people and project tasks, you can not complete your project on time without having planning and scheduling skills.

+Risk management takes an important place in the list of technical skills in project management.
 If a project is deviated follow the plan, everyone asks the project manager if he has taken actions to foreseen the risks and prevent the project.

 Funders and investors hate risks and surprises and risk management is key to avoid surprises that may have negative effects on the project goals.
 As a project manager, it is your business to define, prioritize and manage risks before they become serious issues.